Merkoba/Meltdown/README.md

 It can format the most common cases like bold, italic, quotes, backticks, headers, separators, snippets.

+The text output is only parsed when needed, at the end of streams.
+It is also able to only format the last line added to the textarea.
+It aims to be as efficient as it can.

 Snippets get syntax highlighted depending on the detected mode, for example python code.
 To achieve this, the `Pygments` library is used.